FactorBackup/factor-1/doc/tor.md

 for how to properly configure Tor.

-1. Run litedash behind a Tor proxy
+1. Run factor behind a Tor proxy
 ----------------------------------

 The first step is running Factor behind a Tor proxy.
 This will already make all